swissi2000/Test/docs/addCommand.md

 ### Display a Message
 Display a message on the monitor by adding
 ```
-M200 "Ready to start the Job?\n\nPress Cycle Start to continue\nPress Reset to cancel"
+M200 "Ready to start the Job?\n\nPress Cycle Start to continue\nRESET to Cancel"
 ```

 ![](/images/pp003.PNG)